-- Cash;
+- Cash:

 - Cheque or via

 - Direct Debit/Transfer.

-Direct debits should be made to:

-Commonwealth Bank Account MIT Group Foundation OGF
+Direct debits should be made Commonwealth Bank Account MIT Group Foundation OGF BSB:063 010

-BSB: 063 010 Account Number: 1275 1038
+Account Number: 1275 1038

 If you are donating via direct debit, please email Mrs. Cristina Palo at cnocos@mit.edu.au with the details so that a receipt can be generated and sent to you once the funds are cleared.

-Please include your name, address and the amount donated, in your email.
+All donations are recorded and receipts can be Please include your name, address and the amount donated, in your email.

-Donations can also be made via PayPal, by accessing the Foundation Website at:
+Donations can also be made via PayPal, by the Foundation Website accessina http://mitgroupfoundation.org

-http://mitgroupfoundation.org